 Board members and organization leaders typically begin the process with the following questions:

 - Board Self-Assessment (BSA) for Nonprofits gathers feedback from individual board members and measures the collective performance of the board.
 For those who want to build upon the BSA, we offer a number of deeper supports to help set a course for strengthened performance.

-- BSA for Independent and Charter Schools: We’ve adapted our core board self-assessment tool to meet the needs of independent and charter schools.
+- BSA for Independent Schools: We’ve adapted our core board self-assessment tool to meet the needs of independent schools.

 Assessing Chief Executive Performance

 - Assessment of the Chief Executive (ACE) survey tool enables the board to meet its annual responsibility to evaluate the chief executive’s performance over the past year and mutually agree on priorities for the future.

 - Association Chief Executive Assessment: We collaborated with ASAE to create an assessment for association executives based on the ACE.

 - Head of Independent Schools Assessment: We developed a head-of-school assessment based on the Assessment of the Chief Executive to foster the growth and development of the head of school and the school.

 We asked board members to tell us their most important reasons.
 Here are the top three.